-Haguruka is a Rwandan non-governmental organization, registered under Rwandan law.
-At Haguruka we work to empower women to access their rights and to improve access to justice across the country.
-Since 1991 we have been at the forefront of the fight for women’s and children’s rights.
-Haguruka means ‘stand up’ in Kinyarwanda- stand up for the rights of women and children.
+Haguruka is a Rwandan non-governmental organization registered under Rwandan law.
+Our organization works towards ensuring that women can claim their rights by empowering them and empowering access to justice across the country.
+Haguruka was founded in 1991 and has since then been at the forefront of the fight for women’s and children’s rights.
+Haguruka means ‘stand up’ in Kinyarwanda-stand up for the rights of women and children.

-The basis of our work toward combatting gender-based violence (GBV) and promoting gender equality is the international framework of Human Rights.
-We analyze the root causes of the inequality and injustice women and children are facing in Rwanda.
-We advocate for positive change, a life free from gender-based violence and a society where women and children can enjoy their rights.
+The basis of our work towards combatting gender-based violence (GBV) and promoting gender equality is the national and international framework of Human Rights.
+We analyze root causes of inequality and injustice women and children are facing in Rwanda.
+We advocate for positive change, a life free from gender-based violence and a society where women and children can claim and enjoy their rights.